rachanahegde/bobakitty-ecommerce-app/README.md

 - Add user account functionality with authentication

 # Resources
-•	ResponsivelyApp for making the website responsive across multiple screen sizes
+- ResponsivelyApp for making the website responsive across multiple screen sizes
-•	Javascript introduction and intermediate course on Codecademy
+- Javascript introduction and intermediate course on Codecademy
+- React course on Codecademy
-•	React course on Codecademy
+- React Router v6 course on Codecademy

 # Icons and images credit
 <div> Icons made by <a href="https://www.flaticon.com/authors/febrian-hidayat" title="Febrian Hidayat"> Febrian Hidayat </a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com'</a></div>